paulcockrell/tagc-website/src/pages/index.md

       information you are looking for.
 The site is very new and you may see signs of testing still going on, please bear with us.
     type: primary
+  - text: >-
+      NEW AIR PRICES Please note the new prices, with immediate effect, for air are 20p for a pistol, 50p for a rifle with an ordinary size cylinder (up to 250cc) and £1 for buddy bottles and extra large cylinders (bigger than 250cc).
+This change has been forced on us by our supplier doubling their prices over night.
+    type: info
   - text: >
       MEMBERSHIP CARDS - Please remember to collect your membership cards from the Barn.
 If you have any problems, please contact Bill Gordon, either at